 You can also already play a lot of new and classic board games on PC, as noted for us by Dicebreaker’s editor Matt Jarvis, and sites like Roll20.net make it easy to play TRPGs together online too.
 Roll20 is, in fact, how I played my first ever D&D campaign, many years ago now, so I can vouch that it works well.

-Elsewhere we have our list of best puzzle games, although it’s a bit out of date.
+Elsewhere we have our list of the best puzzle games, although it’s a bit out of date.
 You should definitely add Return Of The Obra Dinn to that list, for example.
 If you’re after more explicitly point and click goodness, check out the whole Blackwell Legacy series, as it’s a quality experience that won’t break the bank.

 Miscellaneous video games